Skip to main content Skip to main menu

 When to Request Accommodations

 Students may request accommodations at any time.
-However, it is highly advised that you begin the process several weeks prior to the start of classes since accommodations may take time to arrange.
+However, it is highly recommended that you begin the process several weeks prior to the start of classes, as accommodations may take time to arrange.
 Late requests for accommodations may limit immediate assistance, and accommodations cannot be applied retroactively.

 How to Request Accommodations

-To request services, please contact Cory Floden, Interim Director of Academic Success Center, or Chris Fossum, Accommodation Specialist, and submit disability documentation in person, by mail, email, or fax.
+To request services, please contact the Accommodation Specialist or the Director of Academic and Student Success.
+You can submit disability documentation in person, by mail, email, or fax.

-Students who believe they may have a disability but do not have relevant documentation should discuss their situation with the ASC Director or Access Specialist.
+Students who believe they may have a disability but do not have relevant documentation should discuss their situation with the Director of Academic and Student Success or the Accommodation Specialist.
 For more information about documentation, please see the Procedure for Requesting Disability Accommodations.

 Intake Process

-During the intake appointment, the student and ASC Director or Access Specialist will discuss the disability documentation and what barriers the student expects to encounter.
+During the intake appointment, the student and the Director of Academic and Student Success or Accommodation Specialist will discuss the disability documentation and what barriers the student expects to encounter.
 Academic adjustments will be determined based on a combination of the student’s personal experience, relevant documentation, and the interactive conversation with the student.
-The ASC Director or Access Specialist will approve accommodations and send the accommodation letter to the student via their Northland email.
+The Director of Academic and Student Success or Accommodation Specialist will approve accommodations and send the accommodation letter to the student via their Northland email.
 It is the student’s responsibility to share their accommodation letter with their instructors and discuss how they would like to use those accommodations.

 Updating Accommodations

-Students are encouraged to contact the ASC Director or Access Specialist at any time in the semester if the approved accommodations are not adequate and/or if new needs are discovered.
+Students are encouraged to contact the Director of Academic and Student Success or the Accommodation Specialist at any time during the semester if the approved accommodations are inadequate and/or new needs are discovered.
 Students should indicate which changes are needed (if any) for future semesters and notify the appropriate faculty.

 Transitioning from High School to College